sef-global/Documentation/Technial_Guide/Tech_Guide.md

-# SEF FaceBook Live Technical guidelines
+# SEF Facebook Live Technical Guidelines

-### The equipments you would need for a FB Live Broadcast.
+### The equipments you would need for a Facebook Live Broadcast.
 1. A Computer or a Laptop
 * If you are using a desktop  **computer** then you would need a  **webcam and a microphone**.
 * If you are using a  **Laptop** then you can use **inbuilt webcam and the microphone**.

+Can you use a mobile phone?
+Well, yes, but we don't recommend it due to several reasons, including the fact that it is difficult to handle.

 2. Internet Connection
 * You would be needing **a good internet connection** since fast upload speed is important for an uninterrupted broadcast of the live video.

-### Tools or Software required for a FB Live Broadcast.
+### Tools or Software required for a Facebook Live Broadcast.

 * If you are going to conduct the Live Broadcast **without any slides**, then you could **directly go live** on Facebook using your web browser.(We highly recommend Google Chrome).